marianesfg/windows-uwp.pt-br/windows-apps-src/controls-and-patterns/dialogs.md

     {
         Title = "Delete file permanently?",
         Content = "If you delete this file, you won't be able to recover it.
-Do you want to delete it?", PrimaryButtonText = "Cancel",
+Do you want to delete it?", PrimaryButtonText = "Delete",
-        SecondaryButtonText = "Delete file permanently"
+        SecondaryButtonText = "Cancel"
     };

     ContentDialogResult result = await deleteFileDialog.ShowAsync();

-    // Delete the file if the user clicked the second button.
+    // Delete the file if the user clicked the primary button.
     /// Otherwise, do nothing.
-    if (result == ContentDialogResult.Secondary)
+    if (result == ContentDialogResult.Primary)
     {
         // Delete the file.
     }
 }
 ```

+## Submenus
-##  Criar um submenu
+###  Criar um submenu

 Um submenu é um contêiner aberto que pode mostrar uma interface do usuário arbitrária como conteúdo.